Mrs. Harris Goes to Paris: Plot

-In 1957 London, Mrs. Ada Harris, a widowed cleaning lady, becomes obsessed with one client's haute couture Dior dress; it inspires an ambition to buy her own Dior dress.
-After unexpectedly receiving a war-widow's pension, she travels to Paris to do so.
-She stumbles into a showing of Dior's 10th anniversary collection and is befriended by André, the Dior accountant, and Natasha, a Dior model.
-However, the Dior director, Claudine, resents Ada's intrusion into the exclusive world of haute couture.
+Ada becomes obsessed with a client's haute couture Dior dress and longs for a similar dress of her own.
+After unexpectedly receiving a war widow's pension, she travels to Paris to try to purchase one.
+She stumbles into a showing of Dior's 10th-anniversary collection and is befriended by André, the Dior accountant, and Natasha, a Dior model.
+However, the Dior director, Claudine, resents Ada's intrusion into the exclusive world of haute couture and initially declines to accept Ada as a client.
+Fortunately for Ada, Dior has fallen on hard times and the company eventually agrees to accept a commission for payment in cash.
+Ada falls in love with a red dress called the Temptation, but a high-profile client spots her interest and spitefully places a competing order.
+Dior prioritizes the high-profile client, a regular, and Ada has to make do with a different style, in green.

-Dior has fallen on hard financial times and, because Ada will pay in cash, they reluctantly agree to make her a dress.
-While in Paris for fittings, she stays with André and encourages him to express his affection for Natashawho shares his interest in existential philosophy.